HrachBeqejyan/HrachBeqejyan/README.md

 # 💫 About Me:
 I am a hardworking, motivated, and punctual individual who is always willing to learn more and develop new skills.
 I am able to work in teams and easily adapt to all challenging situations.
 I am dedicated, organized, and responsible, ready for new challenges and opportunities.

 As a front-end engineer, I have expertise in ReactJS, TypeScript, Redux/Saga, and Jest.
 I am passionate about my job and enjoy staying up to date with the latest technologies in the industry.
-In my free time, I enjoy playing computer games, listening to music, and playing the guitar.
-I also like going on walks and enjoying the outdoors.

 ---